mini-sora/minisora/.github/pull_request_template.md

 ### Checklist

-- [ ] I checked that all tests are passing and that the code follows the project's style guidelines before submitting the pull request.
+- [ ] I checked that all tests passed and that the code followed the project's style guidelines before submitting the pull request.